Licensing#

 How are plugins licensed?#

 Every PeakRDL plugin is licensed separately.
 If you write your own plugin, you can use any license you would like.
-Of course I would encourage you to use GPL v3 as well!
+Of course I would encourage you to use LGPL v3 as well!

 Can I use this as part of my company’s internally developed tools?#